 MANHATTAN, Kan. – Kansas State University’s 2022 Swine Profitability Conference is planned for Tuesday, Feb.
 8. This year’s event will be hosted at the Stanley Stout Center in Manhattan.

 Each year the Swine Profitability Conference focuses on the business side of pork production.
 "Important swine business topics of risk management, pork demand, value-added production, and biosecurity will all be discussed this year, along with highlighting two growing swine businesses in our state,” says Mike Tokach, K-State Department of Animal Sciences & Industry distinguished professor and swine extension specialist.
 "This conference is designed to help producers stay competitive in today's swine industry."

-The conference will feature speakers from an array of swine-related businesses, including:
+The conference will feature speakers from an array of swine-related businesses and organizations, including: